Traveling Wave Tube

 The Coupled-cavity TWT uses a slow wave structure of a series of cavities coupled to one another.
 The resonant cavities are coupled together with a transmission line.
 The electron beam (shown in Figure 9 as red beam) is velocity modulated by an RF input signal at the first resonant cavity.
 This RF energy (displayed as blue arrow) travels along the cavities and induces RF voltages in each subsequent cavity.

-Picture gallery of Travelling wave tubes
+Picture gallery of Traveling wave tubes

 Figure 11: High-power TWT VTR 572B